szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Finally, the component also updates the Staff of the Woodlands to reflect these changes, although it does not grant the one layer of Stoneskin effect.
 The Armor Class is also set to 1.
 Barkskin can't be cast on self while holding the staff either.

-**Component 496:** Make Doom cast faster
+### Make Doom cast faster (496)

 Doom casts very slowly, making it in most scenarios impractical.
 This makes the casting time 1, similar to Magic Missile, for example.
 A quick -2 penalty to all saving throws is very useful in many situations, and with a short casting speed, it becomes more feasible for clerics and paladins in general.
+This speed is overridable in the config file (0-8).

-**Component 513:** Make Whirlwind more effective and able to damage more creatures before dissipating
+### Make Whirlwind more effective and able to damage more creatures before dissipating (513)

 This component improves the spell in the following ways: